At-Home COVID-19 Testing Kits

 What does this mean for students and staff?

-The state lifting the mask requirement may cause anxiety for some, especially those who are at higher risk for COVID or live with someone who is at higher risk.
-However, masking has always been one portion of our multifaceted COVID-19 Safety Plan that includes staying home when sick, regular sanitizing and cleaning of our facilities, at-home COVID screenings for students and staff, placing new sanitation stations, and ventilation measures.
-Again, mask wearing will still be strongly recommended and is an option for every student or staff member who wishes to wear one at any time.
+Masking has always been one portion of our multifaceted COVID-19 Safety Plan that includes staying home when sick, regular sanitizing and cleaning of our facilities, at-home COVID screenings for students and staff, placing new sanitation stations, and ventilation measures.
+Mask wearing will still be strongly recommended and is an option for every student or staff member who wishes to wear one at any time.
 We know that this will be a highly personal decision for each family and staff member and we will respect the choice you make.